k3vnb/Sieve_Jobs/README.md

   Meta-Answer: 'What skills you have and how you have developed them',

-  Example-Questions: [‘What experience do you have doing (a specific skill mentioned in job post)…’, ‘What is your biggest weakness:’, ‘What is your biggest strength?’, ‘Tell me about a problem you had in a previous job and how you solved it...’, 'What issues do you foresee facing in this position?'],
+  Example-Questions: [‘What experience do you have doing (a specific skill mentioned in job post)…’, ‘What is your biggest weakness?’, ‘What is your biggest strength?’, ‘Tell me about a problem you had in a previous job and how you solved it...’, 'What issues do you foresee facing in this position?'],

   Recommended-Breakdown: [‘anchor’, ‘goal’, ‘obstacle’, ‘decision’, ‘result’],